 These valuable data are seldom available on a continental scale or aggregated in a consistent way.

-As part of the AuScope National Infrastructure Program, CSIRO has developed the Spatial Information Services Stack (SISS), which enables seamless access to the distributed, heterogeneous datasets of Australian Geological Surveys.
+As part of the AuScope National Infrastructure Program, CSIRO has developed the Spatial Information Services Stack (SISS), which enables seamless access to the distributed, heterogeneous datasets from Australia's geological surveys.

-AuScope is now the key portal for accessing data from several CSIRO exploration technologies, including:
+AuScope has become a key portal for accessing data from several of our exploration innovations, including:

 - Laterite chemistry, which enables underground gold deposits to be identified through analysis of surface soils chemistry